cudanlab/cudanlab.github.io/content/events/2021-11-22-paul-lee-pan-hui-cudan-lecture.md

 **Speakers**:

-Pan Hui, Hong Kong University of Science and Technology/University of Helsinki Lik-hang Lee, Korea Advanced Institute of Science and Technology
+Pan Hui, Hong Kong University of Science and Technology/University of Helsinki Lik-Hang Lee, Korea Advanced Institute of Science and Technology

 **Biographies**: